 Apple’s done an amazing job with the iPhone cameras.
-And we’re not even talking about the sheer image or video quality, that one’s in its own league.
-We’re talking about the usability, stability, and consistency of the iPhone’s camera software that works in perfect harmony with hardware.
+And we’re not even talking about the sheer image or video quality, that one is in its own league.
+We’re talking about the usability, stability, and consistency of the iPhone’s camera software that works in perfect harmony with the hardware.

 Issues seldom happen with the iPhone’s camera app.
 When they do, though, it’s generally at the worst time possible.
 The last thing you want is to miss catching that precious memory because your iPhone’s camera doesn’t work.
 So, if you’ve come across such an issue lately, you’ll want to act quickly and get the camera back in order as soon as possible.

 That’s why we’ll try to address some of the most common issues with the iPhone camera app in this article.
 Hopefully, you’ll either get that camera fixed or at least get a better idea of what’s going on.
 So, keep reading.